The University of Washington School of Medicine is committed to exemplary graduate medical education.

-Commitment to Graduate Medical Education, GME programs sponsored by the UW School of Medicine are designed to train skillful physicians with ingrained habits of life-long learning and well-formed ethical and professional modes of practice.
+The UW School of Medicine offers 110 residency and clinical fellowship programs accredited by the Accreditation Council for Graduate Medical Education (ACGME), four Council on Dental Accreditation (CODA) accredited dental residencies, and many other non-accredited clinical fellowship programs.
 The UW School of Medicine offers 100 residency and clinical fellowship programs accredited by the Accreditation Council for Graduate Medical Education (ACGME), two Board-approved fellowship programs, and many other non-accredited clinical fellowship programs.
 For more information about each of our accredited programs, see our list of the Residency and Clinical Fellowship Programs.
 Information on non-accredited clinical and research fellowships may be found on

 University of Washington Medical Center, Harborview Medical Center,